RCHOL: Randomized Cholesky Factorization for Solving SDD Linear Systems: Randomized Cholesky factorization for Laplacian matrix

 is the graph Laplacian of the clique among neighbors of $k$, where the edge between neighbor $i$ and neighbor $j$ carries weight ${\ell_{ki} \, \ell_{kj}}/{\ell_{kk}}$.
 Denote the number of neighbors of $k$ as $n$, i.e.,

 Note \cref{e:clique} is a dense matrix with $n^2$ entries or a clique with $\bigO(n^2)$ edges.
-The idea of randomized Cholesky factorization is to sample $\bigO(n)$ edges from the clique (and assign new weights), which corresponds to sparse Schur-complement update with $\bigO(n)$ new entries.
-The pseudocode is shown in \cref{a:rchol}.
-Before introducing the SampleClique() function and analyzing the randomized algorithm, we show the difference between \cref{a:rchol} and \cref{a:chol} pictorially with an example in \cref{f:chol}, which shows the graph of $L$, the clique structure after an exact Cholesky step and a randomly sampled subset of the clique used in the randomized algorithm.
+The idea of randomized Cholesky factorization is to sample $\bigO(n)$ edges from the clique (and assign new weights), corresponding to $\bigO(n)$ fill-in entries.
+The randomized algorithm is shown in \cref{a:rchol}, and the difference from \cref{a:chol} is shown pictorially with an example in \cref{f:chol}.

-Next, we illustrate the algorithm by Spielman~\cite{sampling}, which samples $n-1$ edges from the clique.
-For every $i \in \mathcal{N}$, we sample $j \in \mathcal{N}$ such that $|\ell_{kj}| > |\ell_{ki}|$ with a probability proportional to $|\ell_{kj}|$.
-Then, an edge between $i$ and $j$ is created with a properly scaled weight so the graph Laplacian of all sampled edges equals to \cref{e:clique}.
-The pseudocode is shown in \cref{a:sample}, and a pictorial illustration is shown in \cref{f:sample} for the sampled clique in \cref{f:chol}.
+The pseudocode of the sampling algorithm is shown in \cref{a:sample}, which selects $n-1$ edges from a clique among $n$ vertices as follows.
+Before sampling, the neighbors of $k$ are sorted in ascending order based on their weights $|\ell_{ki}|$.
+For every $i \in \mathcal{N}_k$, we sample $j \in \mathcal{N}_k$ such that $|\ell_{kj}| > |\ell_{ki}|$ with a probability proportional to $|\ell_{kj}|$.
+Then, an edge between $i$ and $j$ is created with an appropriate weight (so the graph Laplacian of the sampled edges equals to \cref{e:clique} in expectation; see \cref{th:sample}). \cref{f:sample} shows an example of the sampling process step-by-step.

-\subsection{Analysis of Randomized Cholesky Factorization}
+\subsection{Analysis of randomized Cholesky factorization}

 In this section, we prove the robustness and the scalability of \rchol{}.
-The following theorem shows that the edges sampled by \cref{a:sample} form a connected graph, which leads to the fact that \cref{a:rchol} never breaks down.
+The following theorem shows that the edges sampled by \cref{a:sample} form a spanning tree, and consequently, \cref{a:rchol} never breaks down.

-\begin{theorem}[Spanning Tree on Clique] The sampled edges in \cref{a:sample} form a spanning tree of the clique on neighbors of $k$. \end{theorem} \begin{proof} Suppose $k$ has $n$ neighbors.
+\begin{theorem}[Spanning tree on clique] The sampled edges in \cref{a:sample} form a spanning tree of the clique on neighbors of $k$. \end{theorem} \begin{proof} Suppose $k$ has $n$ neighbors.
 Observe $n-1$ edges are sampled and all neighbors are included in the graph formed by these edges.
 It remains to be proved that this graph is connected.